streamnative/kop/docs/implementation.md

 # Implementation

+This documents describes how to implement the KoP protocol handler.

 ## Topic

 In Kafka, all topics are stored in one flat namespace.
 But in Pulsar, topics are organized in hierarchical multi-tenant namespaces.
 KoP introduces a setting `kafkaNamespace` in the broker configuration, which allows the administrator to map Kafka topics to Pulsar topics.